pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

 ```

-## Dynamic controller / action / module out of the route pattern
+## Dynamic controller / action / module out of the Route Pattern

 Pimcore supports dynamic values for the controller, action and the module.

-**NOTE:** This works only with named placeholders!

 It works similar to the reverse route, you can place your placeholders directly into the controller.
 The following configuration should explain the way how it works: